airblockai/js-sdk/test.md

 TODO

-- session handler
+- session handler removal. add cookie & localstorage & check for new session with their logic
-- Plugins(Context, webAttribution)
-- Fingerprinting
+- Plugins(Context + Fingerprinting)
 - Check if Identify is needed
 - Server response handling
 - Check how to not use await for init function